Zac Sammour

 Commercial and Business Protection

 Zac accepts instructions in all areas of commercial dispute resolution.
-He has particular experience in claims for civil fraud or which concern the breakdown of shareholder, director or executive employment relationships.
-Zac is often instructed in commercial disputes which raise issues of privacy or data protection.
+He is often instructed in disputes that intersect with his other areas of specialism, in technology disputes, or disputes arising out of the breakdown of shareholder, director or executive employment relationships.

 Zac has extensive experience of commercial matters in the High Court at all stages of proceedings, from injunctive work through to trial and appeal.
-He has acted both led and unled in heavy injunction applications, including on applications for freezing injunctions and imaging orders.
+He has also been instructed in proceedings in the Dubai International Finance Centre (DIFC).

 Zac’s recent and current instructions include: